Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Crisis management is often just a late reaction to missed signals.
 This work introduces the “business radar” framework, a systematic approach to capturing weak market signals, allowing executives to transition from reactive firefighting to a proactive posture that capitalizes on emerging opportunities and neutralizes threats before they escalate.
-Link to the Article
+Read the study on Early Warning Systems and Proactive Risk Management.

 Adrian Alvarez, PhD